Non-critical equivariant L-values of modular abelian varieties

 \begin{proof} The equivariant $L$-function of $H^i(M')$ is the image of the equivariant $L$-function of $H^i(M)$ under the canonical map $Z(A_\CC) \to Z(A'_\CC)$.
 Moreover, the regulator map associated to $(M',i,n)$ is obtained from the regulator map associated to $(M,i,n)$ by tensoring with $E'$ over $E$.
 Since the extended boundary map is functorial, we are thus reduced to show that the canonical map $\iota : K_0(A,\R) \to K_0(A',\R)$ is injective.
-Writing $A$ as a direct limit, we may assume that $E$ is a number field and that $A$ is a central simple algebra over $E$.
+We may assume that $A$ is a central simple algebra over $E$.
 We have a commutative diagram

 We may identify all the $K_1$-groups with subgroups of $Z(A'_\R)^\times$.
 Let $x \in K_0(A,\R)$ be in the kernel of $\iota$, and let $z \in K_1(A_\R)$ such that $\delta(z)=x$.
 Since $Z(A_\R)^\times \cap Z(A')^\times = Z(A)^\times$, we have $\nr_\R(z) \in Z(A)^\times$.
 Looking at the conditions (\ref{nr}) and (\ref{nrR}) describing the image of the reduced norm maps, we see that $z$ comes from $K_1(A)$ and thus $x=0$. \end{proof}